arthurtsenin/calculator-js/README.md

 2.1.1. `calculator` - the folder which consists of script files used in pattern command for calculator app: calculator commands , calculator invoker, folder with calculator recivers, folders with math commands, folders with memory commands . js file with tests for math operation is also in this folder.
 2.1.2. `calculatorInterface` - consists of js files necessary for theme change in the app and implements the user's interface.

-3.other js,json files necessary for Webpack, Eslint, Prettier, pre-commit hook, Jest setup.
+3. other js,json files necessary for Webpack, Eslint, Prettier, pre-commit hook, Jest setup.